 SOS Berks has teamed up with Albright College and Berks Community Murals to create a series of recovery-themed murals in the Reading area.
 The murals will expand on our stigma reduction campaign theme “Addiction Doesn’t Define Anyone,” building on the recovery stories of individuals featured in those videos.

-Under the direction of Berks Community Murals Coordinator Mike Miller, we are currently working with two Berks County artists to develop designs for the two locations below.
+Under the direction of Berks Community Murals Coordinator Mike Miller, we worked with two Berks County artists to design murals for the two locations below.

 Located on a building owned by Albright College in an area that is highly visible to the traffic, this mural design is being created by Reading artist Marian Njai.
 It is based on the recovery story of Yvonne Stroman, who discussed the many joys of life in recovery, which includes bicycling, journaling, helping others in recovery and mentoring young people.
 (See mockup below.)